Derek Chauvin Trial: Philly Police Urge Port Richmond Businesses To Prepare For Possible Unrest Ahead Of Verdict

 Stores are also being urged to hire private security together.
 But citywide, security plans have not yet been released and Philadelphia Mayor Jim Kenney is keeping tight-lipped.

-“Certainly, we’re talking and planning and hopefully the case will go the way it should go,” Kenney said.MORE NEWS: 24/7, Fresh Food Available In Some Underserved Wilmington Communities Thanks To Planting To Feed's Community Fridge
+“Certainly, we’re talking and planning and hopefully the case will go the way it should go,” Kenney said.MORE NEWS: 6-Year-Old Boy Injured, Father Killed In Southwest Philadelphia Triple Shooting, Police Say

 Officials in Port Richmond say there are other measures in place to clamp down on any potential looting, like blocking of exits from I-95 to keep people from making a quick getaway.